-Container flower gardening is actually very easy if you know the right steps and tricks.
+You will find this is actually very easy if you know the right steps and tricks.
+I am excited you are here so let's get started.

 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.

 After creating ideas for my small front porch to share with all of you, I thought about sharing more details about each element of the porch.
-For example, how I created the container flower garden.
+For example, how I created the evergreen and annual container flower garden.

 Let's assume you already have a pot and know where you want to display your flowers.